roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 - Sneaky = Same procedure
 - Drinky = Same procedure

-Print the elf's name with the highest amount of food types and also print the amount rounded to full numbers.
+Print: The elf's name with the highest amount of food types and also print the amount rounded to full numbers.

 Santa, together with his elves, decides that after coding this story, they would put all their foods on the table and share.
 And the moral of the story is: Sharing is caring!